Financial Counselor Near Me | Best Financial Therapist Services

 Before your first financial therapy session, it’s a good idea to take some time to consider where you fall within the four main categories of money scripts.

-1. Money avoidance
+1. Money Avoidance

 Those who fall under this category believe that money is somehow bad and rich people are greedy or corrupt.
 They avoid looking at bank statements and credit card bills and may have a tendency to compulsively shop.
-A typical script or belief someone with money avoidance may have is, “money is the root of all evil”, or “spiritual people should not care about finances”.

-2. Money status
+2. Money Status

 BMW logo, a type of expensive car.